SMU vs. Tulane NCAA Football Odds, Plays and Insights | October 21, 2021

 Over/Under Insights

-- SMU has combined with its opponents to score more than 70 points only two times this season.
+- SMU and its opponents have scored at least 70.5 points only twice this season.

+- Tulane's games have gone over 70.5 points in four of six chances this season.

+- The combined points per game average of the two teams, 73.5, is 3.0 points above Thursday's over/under.

-- The two teams combine to average 73.5 points per game, 3.5 more than the over/under in this contest.
+- The 62.4 combined points per game that these two squads have allowed this season are 8.1 fewer than the 70.5 over/under in this contest.

-- This contest's total is 7.6 points above the 62.4 these two squads combine to allow per game this season.

-- The Mustangs and their opponents score an average of 66.2 points per game, 3.8 fewer than Thursday's total.
+- Mustangs games have an average total of 66.2 points this season, 4.3 fewer than Thursday's over/under.

-- The 63.9 PPG average total in Green Wave games this season is 6.1 points fewer than this game's over/under.
+- The 70.5 over/under in this game is 6.6 points above the 63.9 average total in Green Wave games this season.

 SMU Stats and Trends

-- This season, the Mustangs have two against the spread wins in three games as a favorite of 13.5 points or more.
+- The Mustangs have covered the spread twice this season when favored by 13.5 points or more (in three chances).

-- SMU's games this year have gone over the total in two out of five opportunities (40%).
+- SMU's games this year have hit the over on two of five set point totals (40%).

-- SMU is 2-0 against the spread and 3-0 overall in games when it puts up more than 40.2 points.
+- When SMU puts up more than 40.2 points, it is 2-0 against the spread and 3-0 overall.

-- When SMU piles up more than 474.2 yards, the team is 2-1 against the spread and 4-0 overall.
+- SMU is 2-1 against the spread and 4-0 overall when the team churns out more than 474.2 yards.

 - This year, the Mustangs have turned the ball over 10 times, three more than the Green Wave's takeaways (7).